Editor’s Note: This post has been updated with new content and links.

 This Nike page is a great example of a product page that allows mid-funnel users to shop and compare options before making a purchase:

-Micro-conversions: Every good lead-gen is a 2-step form process.
-I mentioned this eariler.
-If you get the visitor to micro convert (i.e., ask qualifying questions in the first step) then they’re more likely to macro-convert (i.e., give up their personal information).
+Good lead generation pages include a multi-step process, which we discussed earlier.
+If you get a visitor to micro convert (i.e., by asking qualifying questions in the first step) then they’re more likely to macro-convert (i.e., by giving up their personal information).

 - “What’s your goal today?”